section 5.4 companion and outline

 in the main thread.
 For example, it might be programmed as1

 occurred.
-If an IRQ is asserted during the Irq_Wait()
+If an IRQ is asserted during the Irq_Wait(), its bit

 the specific interrupt.
 This allows us to test for an assertion and